mhrons/mhrons.github.io/docs/pv_smooth.md

 One year of continous GI(t) measurement has confirmed that if the PV smoothing performed close to the ideal smoothing IPLPF, it would be affordable with LiFePO4 technology when properly implemented in a hybrid PV system (inclusive measures against micro-cycling of BESS).
 Existing flywheel technology is probably most suitable for the IPLPF smoothing of PV power. ***Low accumulation rate achieved by IPLPF should motivate the further development of technologies among which the accurate nowcasting of PV power and the smart filtering of PV power are key.***

 ## Real smoothing of PV power
-Now, the objective is to analyze the quality and accumulation rate (in summary: performance) of PV smoothing under real conditions.
+Now, the objective is to analyze the smoothing quality and accumulation rate (in summary: performance) of PV smoothing under real conditions.
 The measured global irradiance signal GI(t) allows not only the simulation of ideal predictive low-pass smoothing (IPLPF), but also a predictive smoothing of PV power (PLPF) having the low-pass filter excited by a real-predicted signal GI~f~(t+Δt).
 The values GI~f~ are biased by a prediction error.
 The numeric results will show that this error induces a significant energy accumulated by the PLPF smoothing.
 We simulated the prediction error into the measured GI values in order to statistically represent the predicted signal GI~f~(t+Δt) and to have a possibility to adjust the prediction error.
 Thus, the measured GI(t) signal allowed us to analyze the impact of prediction error on the smoothing of PV power.
 In addition to PLPF, we have developed a “smart predictive" low-pass smoothing method ***SPLPF*** (patent pending), minimizing the accumulated energy with respect to the real-predicted values GI~f~.
 Eventually, we analyzed the performance of the following smoothing methods:

 1. LPF: Input of LPF excited by the measured signal GI(t)